tanish1608/AI-Developer-v2/README.md

 - To verify the installation `ollama list`
 - Run the model `ollama run llama3.1`
 - Keep it running, now go the git repo run the as the above intructions.

+### Setup to run the entire project
+- run the folder server  - `node server.cjs`
+- run the backend server - `node src/index.js`
+- run the electron JS front end app using the `npm run dev`
+- finally run the generated react app using `npm start`

+### Future Work
+- Send the server Response to the backend. and display in front end
+- Dynamically update the folder structure in the app
+- restructure the chat section inside the app
+- improve the prompt and the model parameters. model etc hence better output
+- increase the compatability to more tech stacks

 ## Demo video
 link : https://drive.google.com/file/d/1vHCobBLiFTpfnp9BrNf3HYGlb74tRUn0/view?usp=sharing